 Obtain Emergency Medical Information

-A medical Emergency form must be filled out for every participant in camp.
+A medical Emergency form, approved by the Environmental Health and Safety Department, must be completed for every participant in camp.

 Forms must be kept on-site for a total of 3 years after the conclusion of the program.

-Forms must be kept private in a locked location that can only be accessed by program administrators.
+Forms must be kept private in a locked location that can only be accessed by program administrators with a copy of all forms provided to the Environmental Health and Safety Department.
+In the alternative, the forms may be maintained in a secure electronic location accessible to Authorized Adults, the Environmental Health and Safety Department and the Marshall University Police Department.

 In the event of an Emergency, forms may be shared with the Marshall University Police Department, the Environmental Health and Safety Department or such other University entities on an need to know basis.